 or some combination of those forms.
 Similar things happen with a person who is internally homophobic.

 The most frequent feelings of the person with internalized homophobia faces are fear and shame.
 Fear for his life because of societal prejudice, and shame because he feels that does not belong to the current system.

-However, one should be aware that by refusing to accept yourself, such a person can make damage his/her own mental health.
+However, one should be aware that by refusing to accept oneself, such a person can damage his/her own mental health.
 The consequences of internalized homophobia can be very serious: anxiety and depression disorders, suicide attempts, psychosomatic disorders, sexual disorders, and relationship problems.